 In the 1930s, scientists were examining the relationship between tooth decay in children and naturally-occurring fluoride in drinking water.
 The study found that children who drank water with naturally high levels of it had less tooth decay.

 After much research, in 1945 the city of Grand Rapids, Michigan, was the first to add it to its city water system in order to provide residents with the health benefits of fluoride.
 This process of testing the water supply for fluoride and adjusting it to the right amount to prevent cavities is called community water fluoridation.

 The Texas Fluoridation Program (TFP) works to improve the health of Texans by preventing tooth decay through community water fluoridation.
 To check to see if the water in your area is fluorinated, check out the CDC website here.
 The U.S. Department of Health and Human Services recommends a level of 0.7 milligrams per Liter (mg/L) of fluoride in your drinking water.
 This is the level that prevents tooth decay and promotes better oral health.

 Alternative fluoride sources

-If, after research, you determine that your water is not fluorinated, or if you choose to drink bottled water instead, there are other ways to ensure you can reap the health benefits of fluoride.
+If, after research, you determine that your water is not fluorinated, or if you choose to drink bottled water instead, there are other ways to ensure you can reap the health benefits of it.

 First, choose a toothpaste that includes fluoride for you and your children.
 And then, when you visit your dentist for you biannual visit, make sure to ask about the availably of fluoride treatments.
-Fluoride treatments are beneficial at any age—and even more so as you reach your golden years.
+These treatments are beneficial at any age—and even more so as you reach your golden years.
 Make sure to discuss the benefits of fluoride with us at your next appointment!